-- A. K-State does not collect data on faculty and staff use/abuse. - B. There are limited education and programming options for employees. - C. Limitations such as, peer led support groups and sober living environments, for students who are in recovery from AOD.
+- A. K-State does not collect data on faculty and staff use/abuse. - B. There are limited education and programming options for employees. - C. There are not currently any options for students who are in recovery from AOD.
+Some examples of potential options in the future include sober living environments or peer-led support groups.